ritesh7785mishra/ritesh7785mishra/README.md

- # Hi, I'm @Ritesh
+ # Hi, I'm @Ritesh Mishra
- ## Journey:
+ ## About:
-  📚I have a passion for tech as well as the arts.
-I am a Political Science student who transitioned to web development.
-Learned Front-End React Development from a Sweden-based online school, Scrimba and am now versed with state-craft as well as the craft of developing websites.
-My passion lies in learning and adapting to new technologies and being able to use them in writing clean, efficient and reusable code.
-Interested in collaborating with teams valuing clean and quality code principles.
+  📚I am a Front-End React developer with the ability to write clean, reusable and efficient code.
+Dedicated to learning new technologies in development and around it.
+Learned front-end development from Sweden-based coding school, [Scrimba](https://scrimba.com/dashboard#overview) where the focus lies on hands-on experience of programming.
+Have experience in building responsive web designs with the ability to implement UI/UX with a granularity of detail.
  ## Interests:
   👀 I'm intrested in coding, music, state politics, badminton and Guitar
  ## Learning: